Black women form the first line of defense for a historic Supreme Court nominee

 "We wanted to make sure that we were positioned, we had a voice and that we wanted the hearings to start immediately, and that we were going to be dealing with anything that was not aboveboard in the hearings and in her confirmation," Beatty said in an interview.

-Beatty said it was particularly important for the 28 Black women who are members of the caucus to mobilize on Jackson's behalf.
+Beatty said it was particularly important for the nearly 30 Black women who are members of the caucus to mobilize on Jackson's behalf.
 Currently, no Black women are serving in the Senate, so no Black women will decide whether Jackson is confirmed.

 "We will be on every national platform, whether invited or not," Beatty said.
 "We will impose ourselves there because the nation will be watching."